-The NCS experience will give participants the opportunity to develop the confidence and skills they need to become more engaged with their communities and become active and responsible citizens, whilst having an amazing, action-packed experience.
+The NCS experience gives participants the opportunity to develop the confidence and skills they need to become more engaged with their communities and become active and responsible citizens, whilst having an amazing, action-packed experience.

-Meet our dedicated NCS team who will be offering and delivering the unique four-week programme to hundreds of young people:
+Meet our dedicated NCS team who will be offering and delivering the amazing NCS programme to hundreds of young people this year: